IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/aws-rosa.md

 For special configuration with defaults and dynamic variables, refer to [Advanced configuration](../../50-advanced/advanced-configuration.md#using-dynamic-variables-extra-variables).

-# 2. Prepare the AWS Cloud enironment
+# 2. Prepare the AWS Cloud environment

 ## Enable ROSA on AWS